What is credentialing?

 I've heard of a new electronic credentialing service being offered to Washington State licensed health care practitioners in accordance with Senate Bill 5346.
 Can you tell me more about this?

-Senate Bill 5346 introduces a centralized data collection organization – Medversant ProviderSource (ProviderSource).
-It is a free service used to collect practitioner credentialing data, similar to CAQH’s Universal Datasource.
+Medversant ProviderSource is a free service used to collect practitioner credentialing data in the state of Washington, similar to CAQH ProView.

 Yes.
-Aetna has begun using ProviderSource for successfully registered, directly credentialed practitioners in Washington State.
-We encourage practitioners to use ProviderSource as soon as possible to make credentialing through this new service easier.
+Aetna uses ProviderSource for successfully registered, directly credentialed practitioners in Washington State.
 When practitioners complete their online application in ProviderSource, they must designate Aetna as an authorized heath plan.
-As a reminder:

 To register, or if you have questions about ProviderSource, visit the ProviderSource website

 What happens next?
-Can I begin seeing Aetna members once I submit my application for participation?
+Can I begin seeing Aetna members once I submit my online application request form?

-Once Aetna receives your completed application for participation, your information will be evaluated against our business requirements, and your credentials will be validated as described in the "What is credentialing?" question above.
+Once Aetna receives your completed application, your information will be evaluated against our business requirements, and your credentials will be validated.
 Once this process is complete, you will receive written notification that your credentialing is complete.
-The credentialing and contracting processes are separate; your Aetna network manager will contact you about your participation status.

 If you have questions about your participation, please call the appropriate Aetna network area:

-Will I be notified if erroneous information is discovered during the credentialing process?
+Will I be notified if errors are discovered during the credentialing process?